SteveBarnett/Remixing/_thinking/zen/notes-on-gathas.md

     = A daily task, everyday, ordinary
 - Just one, at first, to work it, lock it on, figure out how to do these

+### Stucture and shape

+- A verb, a daily action
+- An insight, an observation
+- Designed as memory aid
+- Vow?

 ## Raw notes

 ### [Gathas on TNH meditation](https://tnhmeditation.org/gathas/)